Ximilar-com/xcenternet/README.md

     CUDA_VISIBLE_DEVICES=0 python train.py --dataset custom --dataset_path_tr train.json --dataset_path_te test.json  --batch_size 20 --pretrained_weights ~/centernet_results/dcn/model.h5 --model_type centernet --model_mode dcnshortcut --image_size 512 &> custom.out &

 The format of bounding box in mscoco is [xmin, ymin, width, height] which is converted in our code to the [ymin, xmin, ymax, xmax] (our format) inside of [`custom_dataset.py`](xcenternet/datasets/custom_dataset.py) data loader.
 For example you can try to generate mscoco format with images for mnist detection through [`scripts/helpers/make_mnist.py`](scripts/helpers/make_mnist_coco.py).
-Every dataset is internally working with relative [0-1] coordinates and during the training are converted to absolute values.
+Every dataset is internally working with relative [0-1] coordinates and during the training are converted to absolute setReadOnlyAugmentations.

 To change learning rate behaviour rewrite method scheduler in dataset class.